-(d) for heat meters:
+for heat meters:

-- permanent flow rate (of the flow sensor) and limiting flow rate values. - (e) type, manufacturer, approval mark, date or dates of the last verification (year); - (f) lot size; - (g) public utility entities which are the owners of the utility meters; - (h) statement by the public utility undertaking or entity as to whether the lot for which sampling inspection is applied was previously subjected to sampling inspections;

-- (i) date on which the meters selected for sampling inspection will presumably be removed from the network and made available for inspection; - (j) sampling instruction chosen.
+- nominal flow rate (of the flow sensor) and limiting flow rate values. - (c) lot size; - (d) public utility entities which are the owners of the utility meters; - (e) statement by the public utility undertaking or entity as to whether the lot for which sampling inspection is applied was previously subjected to sampling inspections; - (f) date on which the meters selected for sampling inspection will presumably be removed from the network and made available for inspection; - (g) sampling instruction chosen.